5 tips for mortgage renewal time

 2. Start to shop around early

-While your current lender will likely send you that renewal slip some time in the last 30 days of your mortgage term, you can usually start negotiating as early as 120 days before your maturity date.
-To ensure you’re ready, find the maturity date on your mortgage contract (it may also be visible through online banking) and count 120 days back on a calendar.
+While your current lender will likely send you a renewal slip during the last 30 days of your mortgage term, you don't have to wait for it.
+Most lenders allow you to begin negotiations up to 120 days before your maturity date.
+To take advantage of this opportunity, locate your maturity date on your mortgage contract (it may also be visible through online banking) and count back 120 days to mark the date on your calendar.

-If you can’t negotiate a better offer with your current lender, this gives you time to start considering switching providers.
+If you can’t negotiate a better offer with your current lender, you can start considering switching providers to get better interest rates and mortgage terms.
+You can secure a rate hold with potential new lenders, typically for up to 120 days, protecting you against possible rate increases while you explore your options.
 You may not be able to switch your mortgage over until your actual renewal date arrives, but this gives a mortgage broker time to give you mortgage renewal advice and find the best product.
 It also allows time to get the paperwork ready so you’re not left scrambling at the last minute.

 3. Ask for a better mortgage rate

 With those little mortgage renewal slips, lenders make it too easy for you to answer the "should I renew my mortgage now?" question by providing a quick and easy way to renew.
 They know you’re busy and that you’ll pay for this convenience.
-On average, mortgage providers only offer their existing customers a discount off their posted rate on a renewal slip.
-But this isn’t the lowest possible rate, even from your current lender.
-On top of that, there are usually lower rates available from other lenders.
+While it might be tempting to sign and return the slip without a second thought, doing so could mean missing out on significant savings.
+These initial offers often include a small discount off the lender's posted rates but are rarely the lowest rates available—even from your current lender.

 Negotiating mortgage renewal for a better rate becomes even more important in a rising rate environment, such as the one we are in today.
 Here’s a chart outlining how much you could save by asking for a better rate on a $500,000 mortgage with a 25-year amortization.